Michael the Black Man

 Donald Trump speaking at a rally in Phoenix, Arizona in August 2017.
 Michael the Black Man can be seen holding a sign that reads "Blacks for Trump 2020.com".

 Maurice Woodside (born April 24, 1959), nicknamed Michael the Black Man, also known as Michael Symonette and Mikael Israel, is an American political figure from Miami, Florida.
-An outspoken supporter of US president Donald Trump, he is known for appearances at Trump's rallies before and after the 2016 election, and he often sits behind Trump holding a "Blacks for Trump" sign at these rallies.
+An outspoken supporter of U.S. President Donald Trump, he is known for appearances at Trump's rallies before and after the 2016 election, and he often sits behind Trump holding a "Blacks for Trump" sign at these rallies.

 Nation of Yahweh

+Maurice Woodside has said he is related to a prime minister of the Bahamas, as well as being the great-grandson of the 18th-century pirate Blackbeard.

 Woodside first met Nation of Yahweh cult leader Hulon Mitchell Jr., better known as Yahweh ben Yahweh, in 1980.
 Along with his brother, Ricardo, who joined the cult before he did, Woodside was reported to have played "a big role in the rise and fall of the Nation of Yahweh" (part of the Black Hebrew Israelites movement).
 His mother, Johnnie Simmons, was also a devout member of the cult.
 He later left the cult with his sister after his mother died.

 He was one of 16 members of the Nation of Yahweh who was arrested and charged with one count of murder and one count of attempted murder in 1990.
+During the trial, Woodside's brother testified that Woodside had participated in the beating of one of the cult's murder victims, and had stuck a stick into the eye of another person.
 He was found not guilty of these charges by a Florida jury in 1992, but Yahweh was found guilty and sentenced to 20 years in prison.
 At the trial, Ricardo testified that he and Maurice attempted unsuccessfully to murder Eric Burke, a dissident member of Yahweh's cult, and that Maurice had helped to beat another cult member, Aston Green, unconscious.